 Perceptions of religious freedom in the U.S. versus the country of origin are also associated with religious affiliation.
 This is likely due, in part, to the fact that religious affiliation is linked to Asian-American country of origin subgroup.
 For instance, the plurality (38%) of Asian-American Buddhists are Vietnamese Americans.
-And like Vietnamese Americans, a certain religion-about half of whom are Chinese Americans-state that the U.S. has more religious freedoms than their country of origin.
-Some 55% of Protestant respondents agree that religious freedoms are better in the U.S. than in their home country.
-Almost half (48%) of Catholic respondents, 52% of whom are Filipino Americans, perceive religious freedoms as better in the U.S. than in their country of origin.
-Another 42% of Catholics think religious freedoms are similar in both the U.S. and their country of origin.
-And Hindu respondents, the vast majority of whom (93%) are Indian American, are the least likely to say that religious freedom is better in the U.S. than in their country of origin (26% do); this tracks closely with Indian-American opinion.
+And like Vietnamese Americans,

+Buddhists in the survey are very likely to say that religious freedoms are better in the U.S. than in their country of origin (63% say so).
+Some 59% of Asian Americans who are unaffiliated with

+About Better in country of origin the Better in U.S. same U.S. Asians 38 7 52 U.S. Asian groups Vietnamese 11 1 87 5 65 Chinese 25 49 Japanese 34 Korean 38 53 Filipino 37 51 Indian 33 57 Among U.S. Asians who are ...